bvbohnen/x4-projects/API Functions.md

   Each menu created will internally be given a frame to hold a table in which widgets will be placed.
 The frame and table properties are also set with this cue.

-  Note: table and frame properties are pending development.

   Param: Table with the following items:
   * id, echo
     - Standard api args